PrefectHQ/prefect/docs/cloud/execution/fargate_task_environment.md

 [[toc]]

-::: warning Server not supported, yet
+::: warning Core server not supported, yet
-This environment is not currently supported with Prefect Server.
-Deployments using Prefect Server and Fargate will be added in a future release.
+This environment is not currently supported with Prefect Core's server.
+Deployments using Prefect Core and Fargate will be added in a future release.
 :::

 ## Overview